yaitmou/rich_field_controller/README.md

 ### Updating a style programmatically

-As long as you provide a `RichFieldSelectionControls`, you can update the text style from anywhere in your code by calling the `updateSelectedTextStyle(TextStyle textStyle)` function.
+As long as you provide a `RichFieldSelectionControls`, you can update the text style from anywhere in your code by calling the `updateSelectedTextStyle(TextStyle textStyle)` method.

 ```dart
 controller.paragraph.updateSelectedTextStyle(newStyle);